finbourne/finbourne-identity-sdk-python/sdk/docs/UsersApi.md

 # **find_users_by_id**
 > ListUsersResponse find_users_by_id(id)

-[EARLY ACCESS] Find users by id endpoint
+[EARLY ACCESS] FindUsersById: Find users by id endpoint

 Finds a maximum of 50 users by ID